-For the OneDrive discovery, an application with the name Quest Enterprise Reporter One Drive Discovery will be created.
+For the OneDrive discovery, an application with a name that begins with "Quest Enterprise Reporter One Drive Discovery" will be created.
 To create this application in your tenant, you must specify an account with administrative access to create applications.
 The account must have the Global Administrator role to be able to create and consent to the application.